awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/log-manager-component.md

 `componentName`  <a name="log-manager-component-configuration-component-component-name"></a>
 The name of the component for this logs configuration\.
 You can specify the name of a Greengrass component or another value to identify this log group\.
 `minimumLogLevel`  <a name="log-manager-component-configuration-component-minimum-log-level"></a>
+\(Optional\) The minimum level of log messages to upload\.
+This minimum level applies only if this component's logs use a specific JSON format, which you can find in the [AWS IoT Greengrass logging module](https://github.com/aws-greengrass/aws-greengrass-logging-java) repository on GitHub\.
-\(Optional\) The minimum level of information to upload\.
-Choose from the following log levels, listed here in level order:
+Choose from the following log levels, listed here in level order:  <a name="nucleus-log-levels"></a>
 + `DEBUG`
 + `INFO`
 + `WARN`